Kelvindale: Education

 Kelvindale Primary School is a non-denominational state primary school located in Kelvindale.
-The increasing number of residents in the 1920s lead to the desire for a local primary school, as children had to travel to Hyndland Primary School (located on the present day site of Hyndland Secondary School) in the neighbouring district of Hyndland.
-After the second world war, an annexe of Hyndland Primary School was built in Kelvindale (within the present day grounds of Cleveden Secondary School.
-The two concrete huts were thought to have catered for the first three years of primary school education.
+The increasing number of residents in the 1920s led to the desire for a local primary school, as children had to travel to Hyndland Primary School (located on the present day site of Hyndland Secondary School) in the neighbouring district of Hyndland.
+After the Second World War, an annexe of Hyndland Primary School was built in Kelvindale (within the present day grounds of Cleveden Secondary School).
+The two concrete huts are thought to have catered for the first three years of primary school education.
 In 1963, Kelvindale Primary School was built.
-The original school consisted of one building with 8 classrooms, and opened its doors on 24 August 1964 with a roll of 248 pupils.
-Over the years, the school roll increased requiring an annexe of two classrooms to be built in 1971.
+The original school consisted of one building with eight classrooms; it opened its doors on 24 August 1964 with a roll of 248 pupils.
+Over the years, the school roll increased, requiring an annexe of two classrooms to be built in 1971.
 Another addition came in 1977, when a building specifically to house the infants was opened.
-The football pitch was sold to become flats and subsequently a new AstroTurf pitch was built opening in late 2006.
+The football pitch was sold to build flats, and a new AstroTurf pitch was laid, opening in late 2006.

+More education opportunities arose when Notre Dame primary school allowed children other than Roman Catholics.